srijan-paul/srijan-paul.github.io/injuly.in/src/blog/darker-internet.md

 It's dark outside.
 ## Footnotes

 [^1]: This is by design, Of course.
 A search engine cannot make money by nimbly leading you to webpages free of charge.
 The real money is in *hiding*  pages.
-Showing only the results from firms that can pay to retain their position in the results page – either by paying Google directly, or by hosting ads that share revenue with Google.
+Showing only the results from firms that can pay to retain their position in the results page – either by paying Google directly, or by hosting ads that share revenue with Google. [⏎](#fnref-1)

-[^2]: I've come across several tools that "grow" your online presence by auto-generating soulless content.
-[Here is just one example](https://snowball.club/snowball-extension-ai-post-720.mp4).
+[^2]: I've come across several tools that "grow" your online presence by auto generating soulless content.
+[Here is just one example](https://snowball.club/snowball-extension-ai-post-720.mp4). [⏎](#fnref-2)

 [^3]: That is not to say blogs on Substack or Medium are inferior.
 Some of my favourite blogs are on Substack.
-Only that reading everyone's blogs on the same few platforms doesn't feel as diverse.
+Only that reading everyone's blogs on the same few platforms doesn't feel as diverse. [⏎](#fnref-3)

-[^4]: While writing this post, I came across [an excellent talk](https://maggieappleton.com/ai-dark-forest) by Maggie Appleton.
+[^4]: While writing this post, I came across [an excellent talk](https://maggieappleton.com/ai-dark-forest) by Maggie Appleton. [⏎](#fnref-4)